JorgTheunissen/Automated-Reclaimed-Window-Integration-Tool-for-Revit/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

 ## Acknowledgments
+We gratefully acknowledge support from the European Union’s **Horizon Europe research and innovation program** under grant agreement No.101056773 for funding this work under the **Reincarnate** project.
 This tool was developed by **Jorg Theunissen** with guidance from **Professor Timo Hartmann** at **TU Berlin**.
-The project was inspired by the **Reincarnate** initiative, and I’d like to express my gratitude to my colleagues for their support and contributions throughout the development process.
+Additionally, I’d like to express my gratitude to my colleagues for their support and contributions throughout the development process.